Portrait of a Graduate

 - Algebra II (A, B, or C)

-Students are considered “career ready” (possessing the knowledge, skills, and education necessary to successfully engage in your chosen career's job training) if they have identified a career cluster and meet two of the benchmarks listed here:
+Students are considered “career ready” (possessing the knowledge, skills, and education necessary to successfully engage in their chosen career) if they have identified a career cluster they aspire to and meet two of the benchmarks listed here:

 - Maintain a 90% attendance rate in school